rails/protected_attributes/README.md

 ## Usage

 Mass assignment security provides an interface for protecting attributes from end-user assignment.
 This plugin provides two class methods in your Active Record class to control access to your attributes.
-The attr_protected method takes a list of attributes that will not be accessible for mass-assignment.
+The `attr_protected` method takes a list of attributes that will not be accessible for mass-assignment.

 For example:

     attr_protected :admin

-attr_protected also optionally takes a role option using :as which allows you to define multiple mass-assignment groupings.
-If no role is defined then attributes will be added to the :default role.
+`attr_protected` also optionally takes a role option using `:as` which allows you to define multiple mass-assignment groupings.
+If no role is defined then attributes will be added to the `:default` role.

     attr_protected :last_login, :as => :admin

-A much better way, because it follows the whitelist-principle, is the attr_accessible method.
-It is the exact opposite of attr_protected, because it takes a list of attributes that will be accessible.
+A much better way, because it follows the whitelist-principle, is the `attr_accessible` method.
+It is the exact opposite of `attr_protected`, because it takes a list of attributes that will be accessible.
 All other attributes will be protected.
 This way you won’t forget to protect attributes when adding new ones in the course of development.
 Here is an example:

     attr_accessible :name
     attr_accessible :name, :is_admin, :as => :admin